electricimp/Promise/README.md

     });
 ```

-Passing `null` as a handler corresponds to the default behaviour of passing any values through to the next available *onFulfilled* handler, or throwing exceptions throwing to the next available *onRejected* handler.
+Passing `null` as a handler corresponds to the default behaviour of passing any values
+through to the next available *onFulfilled* handler, or throwing exceptions throwing
+to the next available *onRejected* handler.

+**NOTE:** Just as if no *onFulfilled* handlers are registered the last value returned will
+be ignored, if no *onRejected* handlers are registered any exceptions that occur within a
+promise executor or handler function will **not** be caught and are be ignored.
+An "Unhandled promise rejection" warning is generated by the library in this case.

-**Note** Just as if no *onFulfilled* handlers are registered the last value returned will be ignored, if no *onRejected* handlers are registered any exceptions that occur within a promise executor or handler function will **not** be caught and will be silently ignored.
-Thus it is prudent to always add the following line at the end of your promise chains:
+It is prudent to always add the following line at the end of your promise chains:

 ```squirrel
 .fail(server.error.bindenv(server));
 ```

+**NOTE:** The `Promise` instance object, `then` is called on may already have
+been resolved or rejected.
+In this case the `onFulfilled` or `onRejected` handler
+will be called immediately.

 ### fail(*onRejected*)

 The *fail()* method allows the developer to provide an *onRejection* function.
 This call is quivalent to `.then(null, onRejected)`.

 ```squirrel
 myPromise